Arvid Kramer: Denver Nuggets (1980)

 Kramer was signed to a 10-day contract by the Denver Nuggets on February 28, 1980, and was later signed for the remainder of the season.
 He only played eight games with the Nuggets during the 1979–80 season.

-Telekom Baskets Bonn (1995-1996)
+Telekom Baskets Bonn (1995–1996)

 The expansion Miami Heat of the NBA made Kramer the first overall pick in the 1988 expansion draft at the age of 31.
 The Dallas Mavericks wanted to make sure that their players Uwe Blab, Steve Alford or Bill Wennington, who were left unprotected, would not be selected, so they offered the Miami Heat the rights to Arvid Kramer and their first choice (No. 20) in the college draft (which later would turn out to become Kevin Edwards).
 He never played for the Heat.

 Kramer later played for Telekom Baskets Bonn during the 1995–96 season.
 He retired as a player in 1996 and worked as a general manager for the Baskets in Bonn, Germany from 1996 to 2004.

+Personal life

+Kramer's son Dennis Kramer was also a basketball player.
+He was killed in a road traffic incident on 27 August 2023.